 Wiscasset - Dresden is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 6,369 people and just one neighborhood, Wiscasset - Dresden is the 55th largest community in Maine.

-Unlike some towns, Wiscasset - Dresden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wiscasset - Dresden are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wiscasset - Dresden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wiscasset - Dresden is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Wiscasset - Dresden who work in management occupations (19.49%), sales jobs (11.89%), and food service (7.75%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.79% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Wiscasset - Dresden is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Wiscasset - Dresden is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of Wiscasset - Dresden is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.78% of adults in Wiscasset - Dresden have a bachelor's degree or even advanced degree.
+The citizens of Wiscasset - Dresden are very well educated compared to the average community in the nation: 34.78% of adults in Wiscasset - Dresden have a bachelor's degree or even advanced degree.

 The per capita income in Wiscasset - Dresden in 2022 was $38,060, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $152,240 for a family of four.
 However, Wiscasset - Dresden contains both very wealthy and poor people as well.